Life Insurance with Aortic Stenosis or Regurgitation: What You Need to Know

 Don’t let an aortic valve disorder like aortic stenosis or regurgitation stop you from getting affordable life insurance.

-This guide gives you the information you need to make an informed decision whether you have aortic stenosis, regurgitation, or other valve diseases.
+This guide provides the information you need to make an informed decision about whether you have aortic stenosis, regurgitation, or other valve diseases.

 Underwriting Tip

-Aortic stenosis and aortic regurgitation tend to progress as time passes.
+Aortic stenosis and aortic regurgitation can worsen over time.
 Get coverage today before it gets more expensive!

 Aortic Stenosis Life Insurance: Understanding Your Options